kblok/kblok.github.io/_posts/2018-11-21-async-void-fairy-tale.md

 _[Cleary, Stephen.
 Concurrency in C# Cookbook](https://www.amazon.com/dp/B00KCY2CB4)_

-But many times I got in a situation where I needed to code an async void event, so it looked like a perfect excuse: "I know that async void is bad, but I need to code an async Event handler, so I have to use async voids, I’m following the rules everything will be ok".
+But many times I got in a situation where I needed to code an async void event, so it looked like a perfect excuse: "I know that async void is bad, but I need to code an async Event handler, so I have to use async voids, I’m following the rules, everything will be ok".

 Well… No.